-This is a comprehensive review of the TaylorMade M2 iron, labeled a “distance machine” and designed to eek out as much yardage as possible while maintaining a high trajectory.
+This is a comprehensive review of the TaylorMade 2016 M2 iron, claimed to be a “distance machine” and designed to squeeze out as much yardage as possible while maintaining a high trajectory.

 Does the M2 iron actually deliver on its ambitious claims?
 What type of golfer is it best suited for?
 Is it worth buying?

 Rating: 4.9/5 (a MUST-try)

-Cons: Severe mishits near the toe or heel can still see substantial losses in ball speed
+- severe mishits near the toe or heel can still see substantial losses in ball speed

 Want a high-resolution look at the M2 irons?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.